captbaritone/grats/examples/README.md

 - `port`: The port the project should be run on.
 Defaults to `4000`.
 - `route`: The endpoint the project should be run on.
 Defaults to `/graphql`.
-- `nodeVersion`: The version of Node the project should be run on.
-Tests will be skipped when run on other versions of Node, for example in CI where we run multiple versions of node.

 I could imagine us expanding this to include other configuration options and even additional query/response pairs to test, but for now this is all we need.